by Lynn Grodzki, LCSW, MCC

 List your top 5 goals and actions for the final 6 months of 2019.

-I would love to know what WOTY you selected and how this is working for you.
-Leave a reply below to share about your direction this year.
+Its important to share your WOTY with others who can be counted on to support and delight in your journey.
+Count me among those, and I would love to know what WOTY you selected and how this is working for you.
+Send me an email to share about your direction this year.
+Info@privatepracticesuccess.com

 copyright 2019 by Lynn Grodzki